.

 • Identify the best of the alternatives and keep it in reserve as a fall-back during the negotiation.

 Although it would be absurd to start a negotiation with a predetermined decision not to find an agreement, a viable BATNA acts as an essential insurance policy.
-A well conceived and clearly defined BATNA gives a negotiator the advantage to break off the negotiation if it becomes clear that a beneficial outcome is not possible.
+A well conceived and clearly defined BATNA gives a skilled negotiator the advantage to break off the negotiation if it becomes clear that a beneficial outcome is not possible.
 The negotiator would then know the consequences should the negotiation fail.
 The 'willingness' of a negotiator to break off a negotiation allows the negotiator to adopt a more firm and forceful stance when proposing ideas and interests as the basis for an agreement.

-In deciding whether a BATNA should be revealed to the other party/ parties will depend on the strength/attractiveness of the BATNA.
+Spotio suggests that in deciding whether a BATNA should be revealed to the other party/ parties will depend on the strength/attractiveness of the BATNA.
 If a negotiator has a strong BATNA, it may be beneficial to disclose it, as this would prevent the other party/ parties from acting as if a viable alternative didn't exist.
 However, if a negotiator has a weak BATNA, it would be better not to disclose the BATNA, especially if the other party indicates they are over-estimating their own BATNA as this would prove to be a bonus that should not be squandered through disclosure.

 A negotiator who knows more about the alternatives available to the other party/ parties will be more able to prepare for a negotiation.
 Should a negotiator learn that the other party is over-estimating its BATNA before the start of a negotiation, then they will be able to effectively use this information to lower the negotiation expectations of the other party.